 The area known as Bushy Park is today inextricably linked to the Lovemore clan.
 Yet it might not always have been so.
-In fact Henry Lovemore was not the initial owner of this land but Lt Cornelius Bolton Alcock and it was known as Klaas Kraal.
+In fact Henry Lovemore was not the initial owner of this land.
+Lt Cornelius Bolton Alcock was and it was known as Klaas’s Kraal.
 Even Cornelius was not the initial applicant for this land.

 This blog is the story of those early days of Bushy Park.

 The last quarter of the 18th century saw various groups of white people traverse the Eastern Cape while the Xhosas simultaneously explored further southward past their traditional grazing areas.
 The whites included a motley collection of foreign explorers and hunters together with intrepid Dutch-speaking farmers.

 Amongst the Dutch speakers was one, Meneer Rutger Metelerkamp, who on Monday 10th January 1814 submitted a memorial or statement of facts, as the basis of a petition requesting a grant on the land bearing the name Klaas Kraal.
 As the area was denoted by a person’s name rather than a botanical description implies that somebody must have been resident on this land albeit temporarily.
 Perhaps it was a band of Koikhoi who were known to be itinerants in this area.

 The area that Metelerkamp was requesting was situated “in the Field Cornetcy of Zwarkops River extending S. to the sea shore near Algoa Bay W. to Govt. ground, N. contgs [contiguous] to the Officers at Algoa Bay and E. to the Quitrent place of Jacs [Jacobus] Botha.